-In the fall and winter terms, ELI presents free two-hour interactive workshops focusing on specific English writing and speaking skills undergraduate students need to succeed in their courses and prepare for their professional careers.
+In the fall and winter terms, ELI presents free, interactive workshops focusing on specific English writing and speaking skills undergraduate students need to succeed in their courses and prepare for their professional careers.

 Undergraduate workshops are open to all undergraduate students in all U-M schools and colleges.